solcis/flask-weather-app/README.md

 A SQLite and Flask powered weather application.

 #### What do I need to run the application?
-Assuming you already have Flask installed, if not [go here](http://flask.pocoo.org/docs/0.11/installation/) or if you don't feel like reading just run this command:
+Assuming you already have Flask installed, if not [go here](http://flask.pocoo.org/) or if you don't feel like reading just run this command:

-`pip install Flask`
+`pip install -U Flask`

 *Use of virtualenv is encouraged.*